amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 In sinker ECM, the tool moves towards the workpiece - I've had it moving at a constant rate, though this may not be ideal.
 It should be possible to dial in the feed-rate of the tool to where it is in a steady-state condition relative to the rate of erosion, and as a result there would be a constant gap distance between the tool and the part.

 <img src="https://i.imgur.com/EghvbqZ.png" style="margin:20px;height:900px;"/>

+A little about the mechanics of this machine.

 ## Designing the ECM Tools